Ako (Workshop) Facilitators

 She is currently focused on how AI can enhance our capabilities personally and professionally, with a specific focus on education and innovation alongside effective AI governance and its responsible use, ethics and safety.
 Paula also supervises and teaches postgraduate students at AcademyEX, alongside mentoring and supporting innovators and entrepreneurs.

-Safe, Ethical and Responsible AI Use in Education in Aotearoa New Zealand
+Workshop: Safe, Ethical and Responsible AI Use in Education in Aotearoa New Zealand

 Artificial Intelligence is already impacting us all and it has the potential to transform Adult and Community Education.
 We will explore ways to work with AI tools in teaching and learning with an emphasis on effective prompting and evaluation, to ensure safe, ethical and responsible AI use.
 In this interactive workshop you will experiment with (free) AI tools; utilising real use cases such as research, planning, resource creation, policy and writing.
 We will also explore issues such as bias, hallucination, a human-in-the-loop approach and the importance of data governance and data sovereignty.
 The workshop will focus on building foundational AI capability and confidence, and you will develop practical skills to produce and evaluate AI outputs in your own context.